MaterializeInc/materialize/doc/user/sql/tail.md

 Tail will continue to run until cancelled, or until all updates the tailed item could undergo have been presented.
 The latter case may happen with static views (e.g. `SELECT true`), files without the `tail = true` modifier, or other settings in which a collection can cease to experience updates.

+In order for a tail to be possible, all involved sources must be valid to read from at the chosen timestamp.
+A tail at a given timestamp might not be possible if data it would report has already been compacted by Materialize.

 ## Syntax

 {{< diagram "tail.html" >}}